Safe use of products to eradicate rats, mice and similar domestic pests

 - Wrap empty containers and dispose at landfill

-It is a way that we can alert consumers to dangers posed by particular hazardous substances.
+A: It is a way that the EPA can alert consumers to dangers posed by particular hazardous substances.
 As a proactive regulator, we want to advise the public of hazards and provide common sense guidance about how to stay safe and protect the environment.
 We want to be in constant communication with the public in this way.